Backpacking in the United Kingdom - Bletchley Park, Cracking the Enigma Code

 Translators had to turn the messages into English and then everything was cross-referenced to create a bigger picture of what was going on and the results were seen by others at Bletchley Park who were not doing the actual codebreaking and thus analysed into intelligence reports and this was passed on to MI6.

-Once the messages were cracked, the information known as 'intelligence', codenamed ULTRA was dispatched by riders on Norton WD16H 500cc Single cylinder motorcycles to 'WINDY RIDGE,' a wireless station in Whaddon Hall, 5 miles from Bletchley Park and the messages were relayed to MI6 agents and military commanders on the frontline.
+Once the messages were cracked, the information known as 'intelligence', codenamed ULTRA was dispatched by riders on Norton WD16H 500cc Single cylinder motorcycles to 'WINDY RIDGE,' a wireless station in Whaddon Hall, 5 miles away and the messages were relayed to MI6 agents and military commanders on the frontline.

 The Queen visited Bletchley Park on July 15 2011: